Glen & Stephen Thistlewood

 Arising from (or based on) our original work in “Carnival Glass The Magic & The Mystery” 1997, and our subsequent research articles and writings.

 One of the questions most often asked of us is how to tell the difference between the swung vases with bumps!
-April Showers, Rustic and Tree Trunk are the three difficult ones to distinguish, and we’ll add Swirled Hobnail (aka Hobnail Swirl) to the mix.
+April Showers, Rustic and Tree Trunk are the three difficult ones to distinguish, and we’ll add Swirled Hobnail (aka Hobnail Swirl) and Bullseye and Beads to the mix.
 Let’s just take a quick look at the big picture before we get to the crux of the matter.

 Carnival Glass